Orius insidiousus - 500 Nymphs (Bottle)

 These are live insects and MUST be shipped OVERNIGHT.
 No USPS or ground shipping.

 DESCRIPTION: Orius is a predatory bug that feeds on many species of small, soft-bodied insects.
 Orius pierces its prey with its mouthparts and sucks out the body fluids of its prey.
 If prey is abundant, Orius kills more thrips than it needs to survive.
 The presence of pollen favors development of Orius, as it is an alternate food source.
 Orius can consume 5-20 thrips per day.
 All stages of Orius move quickly.
 Adults are great flyers and move efficiently to locate prey.
 The adults are attracted to flowers.
 Under ideal conditions each female adult could lay up to 45 eggs over a 2-week period.

-To release simply sprinkle onto leaves or disperse into Universal release pouch.
+To release simply sprinkle onto leaves.